-An exciting opportunity has arisen for a number of enthusiastic Senior Permitting Officers to join one of our National Permitting Service's regulated industry teams based in Bristol, Solihull or Warrington.
+An exciting opportunity has arisen for an enthusiastic Senior Permitting officer to join one of our National Permitting Service's waste teams based in Bristol.

 You'll be assessing applications for a range of complex environmental permits located across England, in line with Environment Agency processes and regulatory obligations.